 Advanced Physical Therapy is excited to continue to support the Mount Marathon Race, and more specifically, YOU—the racers!
 Leading up to the race, we will be providing advice and information to help with training, staying healthy, and injury management advice.

-Here are some of our favorite tips for staying in racing shape throughout the winter.
+Here are some of our favorite tips for staying in racing shape throughout the off-season.

 Tip #1: Don’t let your ankles take a vacation